ISI-MIP/isimip-qc/README.md

 * `--unchecked-path UNCHECKED_PATH`: Any files in this folder **and** its subfolders will be included into the list of files to test.
 * `--checked-path CHECKED_PATH`: Target folder for the `--copy` or `--move` operation.
 The subfolder structure below CHECKED_PATH will be created and filled according to the sub-structure found in UNCHECKED_PATH
 * `--protocol-location PROTOCOL_LOCATIONS`: For working with local copies of the ISIMIP protocol (append `/output` to the cloned repositories folder).
 Omit option for using the online GitHub protocol versions for [ISIMIP2](https://github.com/ISI-MIP/isimip-protocol-2) or [ISIMIP3](https://github.com/ISI-MIP/isimip-protocol-3).
 An internet connection is required for reading the online protocols.
 * `--log-level LOG_LEVEL`: Set the detail level of log output.
-Default is WARNING while INFO also gives feedback on successful tests.
-ERROR or CRITICAL will only report very severe issues.
+Default is `CHECKING`.
+Log levels from `CRITICAL` to `VRDETAIL` will not show the file currently checked in the terminal but write all of them to the data file specific log file.<br>
+`CRITICAL` : only very severe errors<br>
+`ERROR`: all errors<br>
+`WARN`: warnings and all errors<br>
+`VRDETAIL`: same as CHECKING but with details on time and location of valid ranges violations when invoked with `--minmax` option.
+Very slow when violations are detected.<br>
+`CHECKING`: includes warnings and errors<br>
+`SUMMARY`: includes warnings, errors and the summary shown at the end<br>
+`INFO`: includes `SUMMARY` and details for successful checks<br>
+`DEBUG`: all the above plus details for some debugging cases.
 * `--log-path LOG_PATH`: Also write the logs to a file where the folder structure below LOG_PATH is taken from UNCHECKED_PATH.
 * `--include VARIABLES_INCLUDE` : Provide a comma-separated list of variables to include for the checks.
 * `--exclude VARIABLES_INCLUDE` : Provide a comma-separated list of variables to exclude from the checks.